mishaun/Magnum-Lease-Dashboard/Readme.md

 2. Build Tableau Dashboard displaying key lease information for company CEO and public use such as acres by county, acres by expiration, etc.

-3. Host on company website built by me using Bootstrap's CSS library<br>
+3. Host on company website built independently using Bootstrap's CSS library<br>
 See here: http://magnumproducing.com/assets.html

 ![website_screenshot](Images/websitescreenshot.png)